Dentists

 Contact-form signals such as submit actions, contact fields, disabled buttons, and required-field labels

-Mobile first-screen CTA evidence when browser checks are available
+Mobile first-screen CTA evidence when public evidence supports it

 Trust-path signals such as visible phone numbers, privacy links, review cues, and secure-page asset hints